asafteirobert/automatic-roller-blinds-motor/doc/assembly.md

 13. Connect the actual roller blinds using the 3D printed motor adapter.
 Carefully mount it to your window using the original clips or using screws.
 <p><img src="roller-blinds-to-motor.JPG" width="350"/></p>

+14. Adjust the height of the motor using the screw on the side, so the blinds are perfectly horizontal.
-14. Route the wire from the power supply and solder or connect it using XH 2.54mm connectors.
+15. Route the wire from the power supply and solder or connect it using XH 2.54mm connectors.
 <p><img src="final.jpg" width="500"/></p>